yandex/porto/porto.md

 * **cpu\_usage** - CPU time used in nanoseconds (1 / 1000\_000\_000s)

+    Total cpu time usage from cpuacct cgroup.

 * **cpu\_usage\_system** - kernel CPU time in nanoseconds

+    Kernel CPU time is included in the **cpu\_usage**.

+    For CONFIG_TICK_CPU_ACCOUNTING=y accuracy is low becuase
+    accounted by sampling CONFIG_HZ times per second.

 * **cpu\_wait** - total time waiting for execution in nanoseconds (offstream kernel feature)

+    This summs time between task wakeup or preemption and start of execution.

 * **cpu\_throttled** - total throttled time in nanoseconds

+    This summs time when any cpu has runnable tasks in container but no **cpu\_limit** left.

 * **cpu\_weight** - CPU weight, syntax: 0.01..100, default: 1